 - Loose food residues, grease and meat juices may catch fire during the cleaning function.
 Before starting the cleaning function, remove coarse dirt from the cooking compartment and from the accessories. - The appliance will become very hot on the outside during the cleaning function.
 Never hang combustible objects, e.g. tea towels, on the door handle.
 Do not place anything against the front of the appliance.
-Keep children away from the appliance.
+Keep children away from the appliance. - If the door seal is damaged, a large amount of heat will be generated around the door.
+Do not scrub or remove the seal.
+Never operate the appliance if the seal is damaged or missing.

-▲ Warning - Risk of serious damage to health!
+Warning - Risk of serious damage to health!